Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Shopify and Squarespace both beat Wix in one key SEO respect, and that’s in their use of responsive design — Google’s preferred approach to website creation.

-(Sites that use responsive design automatically adjust their sizing to suit the device they’re being viewed on.)
+(As discussed earlier, sites that use responsive design automatically adjust their sizing to suit the device they’re being viewed on.)

 Although Wix sites do feature some responsive elements, they’re not fully responsive yet.
 While for the majority of users this isn’t something to worry about massively, in super competitive SEO niches, the lack of responsive templates might not be ideal.